efficomp/Hpmoon/README.md

 1. J.J.
 Escobar, J. Ortega, A.F.
 Díaz, J. González, and M. Damas. *A Parallel and Distributed Multi-population GA with Asynchronous Migrations: Energy-time Analysis for Heterogeneous Systems*.
 In: **Proceedings of the Annual Conference on Genetic and Evolutionary Computation.
 GECCO'2020**.
 Cancun, Mexico: ACM, July 2020, pp. 211-212.
 DOI: [10.1145/3377929.3389908](https://doi.org/10.1145/3377929.3389908).
 1. J.J.
 Escobar, J. Ortega, A.F.
 Díaz, J. González, and M. Damas. *Energy-time Analysis of Heterogeneous Clusters for EEG Classification*.
 In: **Proceedings of the 3rd International Workshop on Power-Aware Computing.
 PACO'2019**.
 Magdeburg, Germany: Zenodo, November 2019, pp. 7-9.
 DOI: [10.5281/zenodo.5572831](https://doi.org/10.5281/zenodo.5572831).
+1. J.J.
+Escobar, J. Ortega, A.F.
+Díaz, J. González, and M. Damas. *Multi-objective Feature Selection for EEG Classification with Multi-Level Parallelism on Heterogeneous CPU-GPU Clusters*.
+In: **PProceedings of the Annual Conference on Genetic and Evolutionary Computation.
+GECCO'2018**.
+Kyoto, Japan: ACM, July 2018, pp. 1862-1869.
+DOI: [10.1145/3205651.3208239](https://doi.org/10.1145/3205651.3208239).

 ## Funding